2-min scorecardSee what your manual month-end close is actually costing you

 It does not produce:

-• A governed entity, account, and segment model that finance trusts
+• A governed entity, account, and segment model that finance trusts, loaded into the Excel they already use

 • Segmentation of margin on demand

-• An AI financial analyst that actually does the analysis
+• An AI analyst that actually does the analysis

 That layer still has to be built, staffed, or abandoned.
-Most CFOs end up with a warehouse and a backlog.
+Most finance teams end up with a warehouse and a backlog.

 How Go Fig Differs

-Go Fig is a managed layer purpose-built for strategic CFOs:
+Go Fig is a managed layer purpose-built for finance teams:

-Purpose-built for finance: The graph understands entities, accounts, segments, and the relationships between them.
+Purpose-built for finance: The model understands entities, accounts, segments, and the relationships between them, reconciled and traceable to source.
 It isn’t a generic warehouse.

-White-glove setup: A senior analyst stands up integrations, mappings, and the first scenarios.
+White-glove setup: A senior analyst stands up integrations, mappings, and the first reports.
 You don’t hire engineers.

-Managed service: Integrations, mappings, and the graph stay current as source systems change.
+Managed service: Integrations, mappings, and connections stay current as source systems change.

 Where your team already works: Results land in Excel, Slack, and AI surfaces, not locked in a warehouse UI.